Skip to main content

 • Anglican church.
 Church of St. Mary the Virgin is an Episcopal church where most locals come for service.

 • The Shire in Sagada.
 This is one good pricy hotel for the look and feel of a hobbit-style design that looks like the Shire of Lord of the Rings.
-It has a great view of hills and terraces and a restaurant.
+It has a great view of hills, and terraces, and a restaurant.
 You can drop by and try their dishes where some ingredients are freshly picked from their farm.

 • Local market.
-It is just beside the tourist information station to buy for souvenirs and pasalubong.
+It is just beside the tourist information station to buy for souvenirs, and pasalubong.

 • Catholic church.
 If you happen to visit on a Sunday or Wednesday, you can attend a morning mass in Our Lady of Mt.
 Carmel Church.
 The church is open for private prayers.